facebook twitter instagram linkedin google youtube vimeo tumblr yelp rss email podcast phone blog search brokercheck brokercheck Play Pause

 Table of Contents

-Yet few capitalize on real estate’s full range of strategic advantages for retirement.
+Yet few capitalize on real estate’s full range of strategic advantages for retirement, and financial advisors often oversimplify this aspect of retirement planning.
 If optimized intentionally, your home, rental properties, and vacation homes constitute an untapped network of concrete resources.

 Discover how to leverage properties owned to fund the retirement lifestyle you envision with flexible confidence.

-How to view your real estate through the lens of "financial footprint" rather than specific properties
+• How to view your assets through the lens of "financial footprint" rather than specific properties

 Let's start by looking at primary residence strategies.